 We don’t believe that one size fits all when it comes to a person’s security.
 Rather, we take a holistic approach that recognises that different organisations, programmes and staff face different risks.
 These risks are based on the diversity of their organisation’s values and activities, the profiles and roles of its staff, and the context in which they operate.
 Our work aims to enable appropriate and effective security risk management for all.

 In the aid sector, a particular focus must be placed on national staff and local organisations.
 Statistics show that these staff overwhelmingly bear the brunt of security incidents in the aid sector.
-Our current research project looks at Security Risk Management from the Local Partner’s Perspective.
+Our recent research project looks at Toward Inclusive Security: the impact of ‘race’, ethnicity and nationality on aid workers’ security.
 As many organisations look to implement the Grand Bargain commitment to localisation, we aim to ensure that the international community understands and provides the capacity required to manage the security risks that their local partners face.

 We believe that breaking down siloes, both within and beyond the sector, as well as pooling expertise from a variety of sources is crucial for improving SRM.
 GISF works with security experts from the UN, academia, government and the private sector as well as experts in other related areas.
 Effective security risk management is about enabling access and the safe delivery of programmes, which cannot be achieved if SRM professionals do not understand the challenges faced by those we are supporting.